 Football is for hope, for joy, for peace, and for … trafficking?

 Football gives hope to people across the globe, both young and old.
-Aspirations of being a professional football player signal an opportunity to change the socio-economic circumstances of not just an individual, but potentially a community for generations to come.
+Aspirations of being a professional football player signals an opportunity to change the socio-economic circumstances of not just an individual, but potentially a community for generations to come.
 Football gives joy to those who watch it and play an active role in following their favourite teams through the numerous ups and downs of professional sport.
 Football has also been used to bring peace to countries on the verge of going to war.
 However, football has recently been used to traffic foreign minors abroad for the purposes of labour and sex exploitation.

 Recent examples of football trafficking which have been reported by the media includes the 23 West African minors who were trafficked to the Laos side, Champasak United in 2015, by former Liberian international footballer, Alex Karmo.
 Champasak had no coach, no medical facilities, no provision for education, only fed the players twice a day, and made them sleep on the floor of the stadium.
-An estimated 2,120 children have been trafficked to the UK to play football and ended up in precarious situations.
+In England, an estimated 2,120 children have been trafficked to the UK to play football but ended up in precarious situations.
 The BBC reported the story of a Nigerian boy in 2019 who was trafficked for football but ended up locked away and subjected to sexual exploitation.
 Other boys have been brought and ended up being “made to work on building sites until their bones break”.
-After the World Cup in 2018, some Nigerian boys were scammed and trafficked to Russia in the hope of joining a professional team, but were abandoned and left to face the “ugly side of football”.
+After the World Cup in 2018, some Nigerian boys were scammed and trafficked to Russia in the hope of joining a professional team, but have been abandoned and left to face the “ugly side of football”.

 Watching the documentary and seeing the plight of the African boys so many years ago struck a strong chord with me.
 This combined with the overriding sense of wanting to achieve justice for my fellow Africans, by fighting for those who are unable to do so for themselves.
 Values that you would expect from any second-year law student in a similar situation.

 This led to the final section within my poster, where I proffer an alternative means of regulating against the football trafficking problem.
 I do so by applying a method that places a premium on the lives of the young African boys.
-My research also proposes that football be used as a tool for development of African communities, to inhibit the frequently employed avenues utilised by unscrupulous persons to exploit African minors.
+My research also proposes that football be used as a tool for development of African communities, to inhibit the frequently employed avenues utilised by unscrupulous persons to exploit the African minors.

 Ini-Obong Nkang is a third year PhD candidate at Nottingham Law School.
 Ini is interested in curbing football trafficking through the usage of football as a tool for the sustainable development of various African communities.